antigol/python_exercices/week_3/README.md

 ## autograd

+The following exercise shows the power of `torch.autograd` to compute derivatives of complicated expressions.
+It can compute the derivative of expressions even if the expression has been defined using for loops and recursive functions.

-Let M be a n by n matrix
+Let `M` be a `n` by `n` matrix
-Compute the derivative of det(M) with respect to each componant of M
+Compute the derivative of `det(M)` with respect to each componant of `M` Complete the file `autograd.py`

 ## MNIST